 Women & Their Work believes contemporary art education is a valuable resource that should be made accessible to audiences of all ages, backgrounds, and abilities.
 Women & Their Work’s exhibitions, programs, performances, and tours are free and open to the public.
 To aid interpretation of exhibitions featured in the galleries, the artwork is accompanied by critical essays written by art and culture professionals, video interviews with each artist speaking to the themes and methods behind her work, and public art education programs designed to complement each exhibition.

 Gallery Tours & Workshops

 Tours are free to all students and teachers.
-For title 1 schools, Women & Their Work can offer assistance with transportation costs and funding for a half-day substitute teacher.
+For Title 1 schools, Women & Their Work can offer assistance with transportation costs and funding for a half-day substitute teacher.

-For more information or to schedule, contact Diane Sikes: [email protected]
+For more information, contact Diane Sikes: [email protected]

 For more information about this program or to find out about upcoming workshops, email Diane Sikes at [email protected]

 Women & Their Work provides education resources including educational artist videos and lesson plans related to exhibitions.
 To learn more, visit the Education Resources Page or see our archive.